 - Johnny Cash: At Folsom Prison and At San Quentin were both recorded at those prisons, and were responsible for putting Johnny back in the limelight in the late '60s.

 - Cheap Trick: At Budokan, which not only put the band on the map in the U.S. but is considered better than any of their studio albums.
 The versions of "Surrender" and "I Want You To Want Me" are played more often on radio stations than their studio recordings.

 - Daft Punk: Alive 1997, and more importantly, Alive 2007.
-The latter is the only album from which they've ever won a Grammy, and was received very well.
+The latter was their first album that they won a Grammy for, and was received very well.
 Both albums combine elements of the band's separate songs mixed into new stuff, and are both technically one continuous track.

 - Bob Dylan has The Bootleg Series, a selection of bootleg recordings recorded at varying points in his career.

 - Bill Evans had several live albums but two of them, Sunday at the Village Vanguard and Waltz for Debby, were not only recorded at the same venue with the same band on the same day (Evans on piano, Scott LaFaro on bass, Paul Motion on drums, June 25, 1961), but are the most famous and most beloved albums he ever made.
 Tragically, bass player LaFaro was killed in a car accident eleven days after they were recorded.

 - Fishmans: Otokachi no Wakare 98.12.28 is their most well-known album, and the top-rated live album on RateYourMusic.
 The show was intended as a farewell show to their bassist.
 It ended up being their final concert period, as Sato, their singer, passed away three months later.